-- 13. You will normally live in Oxford during while you are at the University and will need to pay for your living costs such as food, accommodation, and personal items unless this is being covered by your home institution. - 14.
-You will have a contract with your college in relation to college accommodation, the cost of which may be included in your fees. - 15.
-Information on the likely range of living costs will be provided with your college offer letter.
-You should allow for an estimated increase in living expenses of 3% each year.
+- 12. You will normally live in Oxford during your course and will need to pay for your living costs such as food, accommodation, and personal items, unless this is covered by your home institution. - 13.
+If you are going to be living in college accommodation, that will be the subject of a contract with your college. - 14.
+Information on the likely range of living costs in Oxford is available from the Living Costs page of the Admissions section of the University website.

-Changes to provision of facilities and services
+Material changes to provision of facilities and services